huming2207/OOSDBoardGame/README.md

 Assignment 2 has implemented/refactored with 5 design patterns, which are:

 - Prototype
-    - located in `PiecePrototype` class
+    - located in `models.piece.PieceGenerator` class
-    - for creating pieces correctly
+        - It is used for creating pieces correctly
+        - prevents using unnecessary initialization code.
 - Command
     - located in `PieceFactory`, `PieceCreator` class
-    - for shortening the code using lambda (no more if-else or switch-case needed)
+        - It shortens the code with lambda (no more if-else or switch-case needed)
         - simplify the process for adding new pieces/characters
 - Decorator
     - located in package `models.pieces`
-    - simplify the process for adding new pieces/characters
+        - It simplifies the process for adding new pieces/characters
-    - decouple piece model
+        - It allows flexible extension to a existing piece
 - Chain of Responsibility
     - located in `helpers.reactions` package
-    - simplify & decouple the reaction when for notification/logging
+        - It simplifies & decouples the request when the app creates notification/logging
 - Abstract Factory
     - located in `models.factory` package (together with command pattern)
-    - Limit direct access for concrete classes.
+        - It limits direct access for concrete classes.

 ## Methods/Constructors with Cofoja (DbC as required)

+NOTICE: Since Cofoja may not work correctly on Intellij IDEA and the program may be failed to compile.
+The development environment follows the configurations in [this tutorial](https://stackoverflow.com/questions/31235078/using-cofoja-annotations-in-intellij) and the project can pass compiling and testing with no issue.

+These code mentioned below are using Cofoja:

 - controllers
     - logic